Church of Ireland: Structure

 The polity of the Church of Ireland is episcopal church governance, as in other Anglican churches.
 The church maintains the traditional structure dating to pre-Reformation times, a system of geographical parishes organised into dioceses.
 There were more than 30 of these historically, grouped into four provinces; today, after consolidation over the centuries, there are eleven Church of Ireland dioceses or united dioceses, each headed by a bishop and belonging to one of two surviving provinces.
-In May 2019 the Church of Ireland Synod agreed to the merger of the dioceses of Tuam, Killala and Achonry with Limerick and Killaloe.
-Full merger will come into effect on the resignation or retirement of either of the current bishops.
-The new diocese is known as Tuam, Limerick and Killaloe and is part of the province of Dublin.
+In 2022 the diocese of Tuam, Killala and Achonry was merged with Limerick and Killaloe when both of the bishops of the separate dioceses retired and a new bishop was appointed for the combined diocese of Tuam, Limerick and Killaloe.

 The leader of the southern province is the Archbishop of Dublin, at present Michael Jackson; that of the northern province is the Archbishop of Armagh, at present Francis John McDowell.
 These two archbishops are styled Primate of Ireland and Primate of All Ireland respectively, suggesting the ultimate seniority of the latter.
 Although he has relatively little absolute authority, the Archbishop of Armagh is respected as the church's general leader and spokesman, and is elected in a process different from those for all other bishops.